ArchiMate: History

 In June 2016, the Open Group released version 3.0 of the ArchiMate Specification.
 An update to Archimate 3.0.1 came out in August 2017.
-The latest version of Archimate is 3.1 was published 5 November 2019.
+Archimate 3.1 was published 5 November 2019.
+The latest version of the ArchiMate Specification is version 3.2 released October 2022.

 Version 3.0 adds enhanced support for capability-oriented strategic modelling, new entities representing physical resources (for modelling the ingredients, equipment and transport resources used in the physical world) and a generic metamodel showing the entity types and the relationships between them.